-Do you know who has his fingers on nuclear button in India?
+Do you know who has his fingers on the nuclear button in India?
 Prime Minister?
 Army Chief?
-Again, what is the role of Nuclear Command Authority (NCA)?
+Again, what is the role of the Nuclear Command Authority (NCA)?
 What is Strategic Forces Command or Strategic Nuclear Command?
-We hope this post to clear your doubts related to India’s external security as we discus in brief, topics like India’s Nuclear Weapon Program and principles like No First Use and Minimum Credible Deterrence.
+We hope this post clears your doubts related to India’s external security as we discuss in brief, topics like India’s Nuclear Weapon Program and principles like No First Use and Minimum Credible Deterrence.

 History of India’s Nuclear Weapon Programme

 - On 26 June 1946, Jawaharlal Nehru, announced: